Website redesign focused on clearer navigation and accessible information for a non-profit community

 We have selected Open Sans for typography.
 It is a straightforward and easily readable font.
 Being a Google font, it is simple to implement, and it offers a range of visual weights that allow us to establish a hierarchy and typographic system.

-Overall, in line with Ups and Downs’ goal, the visual design aims to feel supportive, empowering, and trustworthy.
+Overall, in line with Ups and Downs’ goal, the visual design aims to support Ups and Downs’ mission by feeling supportive, empowering, and trustworthy.

 Other projects